WordPress/test-handbook/get-setup-for-testing/test-core-tickets-with-playground.md

 ## How to Test Core Tickets with Playground ?

-1. Go to the Trac ticket and check that the ticket has GitHub PR or SVN patch.
+1. Go to the Trac ticket and check that the ticket has a GitHub PR or a patch file.
 If a ticket has PR, you can test that trac ticket with PlayGround.
 If the Trac ticket has “.patch”.
 This automatic test environment will not work.

    ![Trac Ticket Example](https://lh7-us.googleusercontent.com/GMVCu1gpKb9PtZO-MLSEtM0ih44sMV8-6Y1vqN_P4Vhy0J-xA7l2o4-PU_PLwE1FlQdcTTBM5LcXLbFxrmK909HhNRaQtr9tG85JiczeymcDAowicMYRUqJkAwrs8ShXDFWBzkZH9_6FbQFDO5SiojA "Example Trac Ticket")